-An IP connection to the network
+□ An IP connection to the network

-There are two basic methods for starting RConsoleJ on a NetWare 5 server.
+- 1 There are two basic methods for starting RConsoleJ on a NetWare 5 server.
+Complete one of the following substeps. - 1a In ConsoleOne running, right-click a NetWare server object > click Remote Console. - 1b From the server console prompt, type RCONJ.NCF.

-- 1. Complete one of the following substeps. - 1a.
-From within ConsoleOne running on the server, select MyServer > Tools > RConsoleJ. - 1b.
-From the server console prompt, load RCONJ.NCF. - 2.
-Click Remote Servers, select a server from the list, enter the appropriate password and skip to Step 3, or enter the required information for RConsoleJ to locate the target server: - 2a.
-If the target server communicates using IP, enter one of the following in the Server Address slot: - The target server's case-sensitive name entered in DNS - The target server's IP address - 2b.
-If the target server communicates using IPX, enter either the case-sensitive server name or the IPX address and IPX number separated by a colon, as shown in the following example:
+- 2 Click Remote Servers, select a server from the list, enter the appropriate password and skip to Step 3, or enter the required information for RConsoleJ to locate the target server: - 2a If the target server communicates using IP, enter one of the following in the Server Address slot: - The target server's case-sensitive name entered in DNS - The target server's IP address - 2b If the target server communicates using IPX, enter either the casesensitive server name or the IPX address and IPX number separated by a colon, as shown in the following example: